portswigger-cloud/postmortems/2024/10/saas-outage.md

 ![Bottlerocket rollout](../../media/24-10-2024-saas-outage-bottlerocket-rollout.png)
 - 24-10-2024 04:45 - The SaaS Uptime Over Time Metric shows a significate drop of in availability percentage.
 ![SaaS uptime metics](../../media/24-10-2024-saas-outage-uptime-metic.png)
-- 24-10-2024 08:07 - AS posted a message reporting the outage to the BSEE cloud onboarding issues channel.
+- 24-10-2024 08:07 - The Growth team posted a message reporting the outage to the BSEE cloud onboarding issues channel.
-- 24-10-2024 - 08:15 - LB come to FS11 to let SB know verbally that there is an issue with SaaS.
+- 24-10-2024 - 08:15 - A member of the Product team verbally notified the Technology Team that there is an issue with SaaS.
     - Initial investigations reveled that all the customers kubernetes Pods where in crash loop back off and the logs showed the following error messages:
         ```text
         2024-10-24T07:34:22.609730903Z + /usr/local/burpsuite_enterprise/bin/createKeystore es /home/burpsuitekeystores/es.keystore 07E0q1lzbEdBx4us2vOfh5emvayVLK